flond7/canalette-backend/README.md

 - update()
   change function input and data structure

+- joined()
+  change the joined function in MODEL (change the WHERE clause according to parameter $filter)

 ## route
 - no required changes if you use the url http://localhost/NAME-OF-YOUR-APP/controllerName/controllerMethod/var